SAGEmich/SAGEmich.github.io/README.md

-- 👋 Hi, I’m @SAGEmich
+- 👋 Hi, I’m Michał Znajkiewicz
 - 👀 I’m interested in Gameplay programing, algorithms and sports
-- 🌱 I’m currently working on Survival game
+- 🌱 I’m currently working on Survival game as programmer, team leader and producer
+- Hey!
+I am young game developer.
+I started my career in 2019, but my biggest breakthrough was at the end of 2020.
+That's when I started working on a great project with a lot of great people.
+I believe that my dream of working in the gaming industry will soon come true, and until then I have to work hard and constantly develop.

+​

+If you would like to talk to me, please feel free to send me a message on my social media.
+I am happy to answer any questions and exchange opinions.
 - 📫 How to reach me:

       Instagram: https://www.instagram.com/ej_lolo/